nzoliii/faszomhbm2/README.md

 friends.
 There are new items exclusive to the FaszomHBM series including nicotine pouches, abált szalonna,<br>
 my pálinka Som, and The Copper Pig.
 The main menu has been retextured inspired by the Terraria Calamity Mod.<br>
 In summary, this mod aims to be the funniest version of the HBM mods.
 You can find out the rest of the features by<br>
-downloading this mod from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/faszomhbm2), or by building it from source.
+downloading this mod from [Curseforge (I don't really update the Curseforge page)](https://www.curseforge.com/minecraft/mc-mods/faszomhbm2), or by building it from source.

 # Development guide:
-For development Java17 / 21 is used.
+For development Java 17 / 21 is used.

 We use [Jabel](https://github.com/bsideup/jabel) to target Java 8 bytecode seamlessly (make sure you don't use APIs introduced in Java 9+)